phpsa/statamic-analytics/Readme.md

-# Statamic Blade Components
+# Statamic Analytics Widgets

 ![Statami v3](https://img.shields.io/badge/Statamic-3.0+-FF269E)
 ![Packagist](https://img.shields.io/packagist/v/phpsa/statamic-analytics)

 A [Laravel Analytics](https://github.com/spatie/laravel-analytics) widget collection for Statamics Control Panel.

 This repository contains the code for these widgets.
 While the code is open-source, it's important to remember that you'll need to purchase a license before using this addon in production.
-Licenses cost \$5 and can be purchased from the [Statamic Marketplace](https://statamic.com/addons/Phpsa/statamic-analytics).
+Licenses cost \$5 and can be purchased from the [Statamic Marketplace](https://statamic.com/seller/products/289).

 ## Installation